Krylov Winding and Emergent Coherence in Operator Growth Dynamics

-Generalizing to finite temperature is crucial---e.g.~the universal bound on chaos \cite{Maldacena_2016} is only non-trivial at finite temperatures---yet somewhat more subtle \cite{QuantumEpidemiology}.
-Perhaps the most natural generalization is the ``asymmetrically thermal'' operator wavefunction, \bea | \rho^{1/2} O(t) ) =\sum_{P}|c_{P}(t)| e^{i \phi_P(t)} \left | P \right ) \eea with $\rho$ the thermal density matrix.
-This wavefunction is directly tied to physical observables, including the finite-temperature two-point function $C(t) = \mathrm{Tr}[\rho O(t) O] = (\rho^{1/2} O |\rho^{1/2} O(t) )$, which underlies linear response \footnote{Here the inner product is defined as $(A|B) = \mathrm{Tr}[A^\dagger B]$}.
-Crucially, at finite temperature, the wavefunction is generally complex in any basis of Hermitian operators.
-This raises the question of how the \emph{phase}, $\phi_P$, behaves under many-body unitary dynamics.
+Extending this notion to finite temperature is subtle, yet essential for understanding general properties of operator growth, including the universal bound on chaos~\cite{Maldacena_2016}.
+A particularly natural choice is the ``asymmetrically thermal'' operator wavefunction~\cite{QuantumEpidemiology}, \bea |\rho^{1/2} O(t))=\sum_{P} |c_{P}(t)|\,e^{i\phi_{P}(t)}\,|P), \eea with $\rho$ the thermal density matrix.
+This definition is directly connected to physical observables, including the finite-temperature two-point function $C(t)=\mathrm{Tr}[\rho\, O(t)O]=(\rho^{1/2}O\,|\,\rho^{1/2}O(t))$ which underlies linear response~\footnote{Here the inner product is $(A|B)=\mathrm{Tr}[A^\dagger B]$.}.
+At finite temperature, the chaos bound $\lambda_L \le 2\pi k_B T$~\cite{Maldacena_2016} constrains the Lyapunov exponent $\lambda_L$, which characterizes the exponential rate at which the wavefunction amplitude $|c_{P}(t)|$ spreads toward operators of larger size.
+Crucially, this wavefunction carries not only a magnitude but also a nontrivial complex \emph{phase}, $\phi_{P}(t)$.
+This is unavoidable at finite temperature: even for a Hermitian observable $O$, the operator $\rho^{1/2}O(t)$ is non-Hermitian, necessitating complex coefficients in the Pauli basis.
+Because $C(t)$ involves the overlap of the operator wavefunction with its initial state, its decay is governed not only by the spreading of the magnitude $|c_P|$ but crucially also by the interference of the phases $\phi_P$.
+The complex phase $\phi_P$ is thus a consequence of the fundamental non-Hermiticity of finite-temperature operator dynamics with a direct consequence on physical properties like the two-point function, and our goal is to understand its behavior under generic many-body quantum dynamics.

+Remarkably, recent studies motivated by quantum gravity have revealed coherent behavior in this complex phase.
+Specifically, certain systems have been shown to exhibit a phenomenon, dubbed \emph{size winding}, in which $\phi_P$ increases linearly with the size of the operator $|P|$ \cite{brown2023quantum,nezami2023quantum}, \bea \phi_P(t) = \phi_0 + \theta(t) |P| \eea where, in the Pauli basis, $|P|$ is the number of non-identity operators in a Pauli string.
+Here $\theta(t)$ is the winding slope, which typically decays exponentially in time, and both $\theta(t)$ and $\phi_0$ are temperature dependent, as we will discuss further below.